 Home Health Therapy

 Community Nursing Services (CNS) therapists provide comprehensive rehabilitative services in patient's homes.
-A Home Health therapy team may include physical therapy, occupational therapy and speech therapy.
+A Home Health Care therapy team may include physical therapy, occupational therapy and speech therapy.

 We work under the direction of patient physicians to help them regain their highest level of independence.
-We consult with and involve other members of the patient's home health team, including nurses, nursing assistants and social workers.
-The entire team works with the patients to promote independence and increase engagement in daily living.
+We consult with and involve other members of the patient's home health care team, including nurses, nursing assistants and social workers.
+The entire care team works with the patients to promote independence and increase engagement in daily living.